Annosus Root Disease, Heterobasidion

 Hosts: True firs, ponderosa pine, western hemlock

-Annosus root disease causes losses in many partially cut white and grand fir stands in southern and eastern Oregon and eastern Washington.
-Damage is often especially severe in subalpine fir, and is associated with smaller stumps than other true fir species.
+Annosus root disease causes losses in many partially-cut white and grand fir stands in southern and eastern Oregon and eastern Washington.
+Damage is often especially severe in sub alpine fir, and is associated with smaller stumps than other true fir species.
 Mortality is high where annosus root disease and fir engravers operate as a complex.
-The new Region Six vegetation inventory (Current Vegetation Survey) requires examination of cut stumps.
+The Region Six Current Vegetation Survey requires examination of cut stumps.
 This has led to increased reporting and awareness of annosus root disease on many national forests.
 In eastern portions of the Region, where many stands were cut 10-20 years ago, trees surrounding cut stumps are dying.
 Disease severity is expected to increase with time.
 Annosus root disease was observed with increasing frequency in stands that are predominantly ponderosa pine on drier sites in eastern Washington and Oregon, and in true fir species in mixed conifer and true fir stands throughout southwest Oregon.

 Reports of the disease in mountain hemlock and Pacific silver fir in high-elevation stands in the Cascade Range are also increasing.
 Annosus root disease in low-elevation western hemlock stands primarily causes butt rot.
 Impacts are considered low unless stands are managed at rotations greater than 120 years.

 The most serious losses from this disease have occurred east of the Cascade Range in mixed conifer stands.
-Mortality continues in both disturbed and undisturbed stands, indicating one or more especially virulent strains of the fungus.
+Mortality continues in both disturbed and undisturbed stands.
 True firs and Douglas-fir sustain the most losses.
 However, in localized areas, ponderosa pine mortality is significant.
 In the Blue Mountains of Oregon, there is a several thousand-acre armillaria-infected area.
 In mid- to high-elevation stands in the Cascades of southwestern Oregon, armillaria root disease causes mortality of several conifer species.
 Mortality on lower slopes west of the Cascades and in the Coast Range is usually confined to younger, stressed trees.
 Assessing species resistance on a site-by-site basis and discriminating for the more resistant species during stand management activities are considered the most effective means of controlling spread and mortality.
 Studies are currently being made on the genetic characteristics of especially large concentrations of Armillaria on the northeastern portion of the Malheur National Forest.

 Black Stain Root Disease, Ophiostoma